Sunday Mornings at St. Theodore's

 Because the Gospel, the stories of Jesus’ life and death, are central to our faith, that reading gets special treatment.
 The Gospel book is brought into the middle of the congregation and read by either our Rector or Deacon.
 Everyone stands for this reading and turns and faces the Gospel Book.

 After the sermon, the next several pieces of the service provide a way for us to respond to what we have heard.
 Because we are actively responding we stand up at this point.
 We say the Nicene Creed, an ancient statement of faith used by most Christian churches which binds us together with Christians of all generations.
 We pray the Prayers of the People.
 These prayers are a series of petitions led by a member of the congregation with a response by the people at the end of each one.
 The petitions include prayers for the Church, the world, the nation, those who are sick and those who have died.
-Fr.
-Will concludes these prayers with a Collect, once again “collecting” our prayers.
+The Celebrant concludes these prayers with a Collect, once again “collecting” our prayers.

 The Celebrant then bids the Peace.
 This can be a particularly awkward moment for people who are newcomers or visitors.
 What we are doing is ritually enacting our need to be in right relationship with one another before we go to Communion.
 We do that by saying “peace be with you” (or simply "peace") to one another.
 People may shake hands or embrace each other.
 Most Sundays the Peace is a little more exuberant, with people actually leaving their seats to exchange the Peace with more people.
 Don't feel pressured!
 You can just greet the people sitting near you.